Techtonica/curriculum/git/github-collaboration.md

 ### Further Practice

-- Read the README for further understanding and navigate to the "Collaborating" Section (found in Table of Contents) to contribute to the index.html of this repo.
+- Read the README for further understanding and navigate to the "Collaboration" Section (found in Table of Contents) to contribute to the index.html of this repo.
 - [GitHub](https://github.com/wonntann/GitHub)

 ### Check for Understanding